 Commission meetings are normally held at 10:00 a.m. the first Thursday of each month.

 If they have business to conduct, Committees of the Commission meet on the same date on which Commission meetings are held.

 The meetings are open to the public.
 Agendas are available the Friday prior to each meeting.

 All meetings are typically held in the Third Floor Conference Room at 210 Brooks Street in Charleston.
-However, meetings are currently being held telephonically due to the Coronavirus pandemic.
-The call-in number is (517) 308-6068, and the participant number is 52019837#.
+Meetings are currently being held in person and telephonically.
+The call-in numbers are posted on the agenda for the month.